Heliostat in der Sonne

 PV-eCarPort

-Link to the PVeCarport Homepage: PVeCarport
+Link to the PVeCarport homepage: PVeCarport

-Project Start: October 2019
+Project start: October 2019

 Qanat

-Project Start: May 2017
+Project start: May 2017

-The solar desalination plant offers a cost-efficient drinking water supply that is free of CO2.
-For the desalination system developed by the Solar-Institute Jülich and Ingenieurbüro für Energie- und Umwelttechnik Jülich (IBEU), there are many possible applications in arid, sunny regions across North Africa (such as settlements, farms, schools and small hotels) due to its simple construction, handling, maintenance options, cleaning options and efficient operating behaviour.
+The solar desalination plant offers a cost-effective andCO2-free drinking water supply.
+The desalination system developed by the Solar Institute Jülich and Ingenieurbüro für Energie- und Umwelttechnik Jülich (IBEU) has many potential applications in arid, sunny regions of North Africa (e.g. settlements, farms, schools and small hotels) due to its simple design, handling, maintenance options, cleaning options and efficient operating behaviour.

 • Mohamed Premier University (MPU)